Why visit Santorini, Greece

 These questions kept swirling around and around and after careful consideration we finally pushed the button and booked to spend a few nights on this romantic gem in the Cyclades.

 Thankfully Santorini is pretty easy to get to and since we had already included Mykonos into our itinerary, it was an easy hop over from Mykonos to Santorini.

-It’s now been a couple of years since our visit and I can honestly say that Santorini Island is absolutely worth the visit and one of our favourite Greek Islands to visit!
-Despite all the hesitation, we were pleasantly surprised and made some wonderful memories on our romantic holiday to Greece.
+It’s now been a couple of years since our visit and I can honestly say that Santorini Island is absolutely worth the visit!
+Despite all the hesitation, we were pleasantly surprised and made some wonderful memories on our holiday to Greece.
 Not only is Santorini an incredible destination, but despite popular belief, you can still visit idyllic Santorini on a budget too!